Our staff are professionals from various mental health fields interested in college student development.

 Clinician & Coordinator of LGBTQ+ Services

-Brandon received his master's degree in Counselor Education and his advanced master's in Mental Health Counseling from Indiana University, Bloomington.
-His work is informed by a systems perspective and as such his clinical foundations reside in Queer Theory and Feminist Theoretical perspectives.
-Brandon believes in a collaborative approach to therapy that acknowledges the profound impact that society, politics, and culture play on mental health.
-Brandon's interest areas include: identity development, particularly with LGBTQ+ students, relationships, family of origin issues, and trauma.
-He is trained in EMDR, ACT, and other trauma-informed modalities of treatment.
+Brandon is a queer, first-generation college graduate who is also part of the HoH community.
+He received his master's degree in Counselor Education and his advanced master's in Mental Health Counseling from Indiana University, Bloomington.
+His work is informed by a systems perspective and as such his clinical foundations reside in Queer Theory and Feminist theoretical perspectives.
+Brandon believes in a collaborative approach to therapy that acknowledges the profound impact that society, politics, family and culture play on mental health.
+Brandon's interest areas include: identity development with LGBTQ+ students and first generation college students, relationships, gender identity, sexual orientation, and family of origin issues.
 Brandon is passionate about social justice issues and working to make the world a safer place for difference.
-In his free time he likes to hike, learn ASL, and play the violin and viola badly.
+In his free time he likes to hike, learn ASL, and play the viola poorly.

 Jason A. Parcover, Ph.
 D.